-Carroll & Garey Hospitality welcomes you to America’s Hometown: Hannibal, Missouri!
+Carroll & Garey Hospitality welcomes you to America’s Hometown:

 While planning your visit be sure to keep us in mind.
 With our versatile properties, we’re sure to have just what you need to make your trip perfect.

 Try a stay at THE PARROT HOUSE: GUEST COTTAGE at 319 N. 3rd St., just around the corner from all that the Historic Downtown has to offer!
 This quaint cottage is a full property rental including a fully furnished kitchen, dining room, living room, and some pleasant outdoor spaces as well options for 1, 2, or 4 bedrooms, all at reasonable prices.
 If you’re looking for a little privacy or you’re traveling with a big group this is the perfect spot for you.
 This property is child-friendly and pet-friendly.
-We also have options available for long-term rentals so please ask about our available weekly and monthly rates!
+We also have options available for long-term rentals so please ask about our available weekly rates!

 COMING SOON will be our traditional Bed & Breakfast, THE GILDED AGE: BED & BREAKFAST at 215 N. 6th St.!
 This historic 1871 Italianate mansion is truly a beautiful example of the architecture of its time.
 At the moment, renovation efforts are still underway to return the house to its original splendor.
-When completed it will feature four spacious suites, one of which includes a room that Mark Twain himself stayed in on one of his visit to Hannibal.
-Stay tuned for more information about our upcoming opening!
+When completed it will feature four spacious suites, one of which includes a room that Mark Twain himself stayed in on one of his visits back to Hannibal.
+Stay tuned for more information about our upcoming grand opening!

 Contact us for more information at